TresAmigosSD/SMV/docs/user/smv_stages.md

 # Stage input
 Each stage should have an `input` sub-package where all the input `SmvFile` instances are defined.
-By convention, all inputs used by any module in a given stage should reference an `SmvFile` instance in the input stage.
+By convention, all inputs used by any module in a given stage should reference an `SmvFile` instance in the input sub-package.

 ## Raw input files
 Raw input files (e.g. CSV files) should be defined as `SmvFile` instances in the input package.